mekorhabracha/mekorhabracha.github.io/about/our-leadership.md

 A lawyer with the firm McLaughlin & Lauricella.
 Bethany grew up in Philadelphia, is a Temple University Law School graduate and has lived in Center City since beginning law school in 2003.

 #### Dr. Claire Raab
 An internist and Associate Professor at University of Pennsylvania Hospital.
 Originally from Cherry Hill, NJ, Claire has lived in Center City since attending Jefferson Medical School in 2004.
-Claire and her husband Jordan Goldhammer have three children: Simone, Joel, and Dean.
+Claire and her husband Dr. Jordan Goldhammer have three children: Simone, Joel, and Dean.

 #### [Dr. Bruce Taubman](mailto:Taubman@earthlink.net)
 A pediatrician with a practice in Cherry Hill, New Jersey.
 He has lived in Center City since 1972 and is the synagogue's president.